-This section allows to configure various settings that do not fit in any previous categories.
+This section, found by navigating to Configuration > Misc in the Web GUI, allows to configure various settings that do not fit in any previous categories.
 The parameters can be seen below:

-OID Name Value Type Description 3.8010.x misc/cfg/xxx • Miscellaneous Timing configuration.
-3.8010.0 Time Zone <string></string> Configure the device time zone such that local time is properly displayed (web inter- face, LCD screen).
-3.8010.0 PPS Mode Always ON Only Locked Legacy Configurable mode to control the PPS output where: - PPS is always output even if CRITICAL (Always ON). - PPS is only output if the active reference is locked. - PPS follows the same behavior as in the leg- acy release (wr-zynq-os-v2.x).
+OID Name Value Type Description 3.8010.x misc/cfg/xxx Miscellaneous Timing configuration.
+3.8010.0 Time Zone <string></string> Configure the device time zone such that local time is properly displayed (web interface, LCD screen).
+3.8010.0 PPS Mode Always ON Only Locked Legacy Configurable mode to control the PPS output where: - PPS is always output even if CRITICAL (Always ON) PPS is only output if the active reference is locked PPS follows the same behavior as in the legacy release (wr-zynq-os-v2.x).
 3.8020.x misc/info/xxx Miscellaneous Timing information.
 3.8020.1 Uptime <integer> (u64)</integer> Time Manager uptime in seconds.